Blogs/Cleaner background checks are not enough: how I make I-9 and hiring compliance audit-ready for cleaning companies

 A self-audit should be planned.

 Pick the scope.
 Pull the roster.
 Pull current I-9s.
 Pull former employees still inside the retention window.
 Review the same fields for every person.
 Fix errors the right way: line through, correct, date, initial, and explain.
 Do not erase history.
+Correction now has to happen before the Notice of Inspection arrives, not during the response window.

 Use counsel for the audit design, especially in California, Illinois, or multi-state operations.